gSchool/DNA-release-2/02-Phase-1/04a-greenfield-brownfield.md

 ### !callout-success
 ## Key Takeaways:
-* Your mission, existing capabilities and existing contractual agreements all impact your decision when selecting a greenfield or brownfield approach. _Don’t forget to reevaluate each time you move programs - this decision should be tailored to the context of each program’s unique needs._
+* Your mission, existing capabilities, and existing contractual agreements all impact your decision when selecting a greenfield or brownfield approach. _Don’t forget to reevaluate each time you move programs - this decision should be tailored to the context of each program’s unique needs._
 * When evaluating greenfield vs. brownfield, you shouldn’t think of one as better than the other - they each have their own advantages and drawbacks.
 * It’s important to note that the brownfield approach is what you will encounter most often in the Department - _remember, it actually reduces your risk!_
 ### !end-callout